hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 Section 5.3.19.16 of {{I-D.ietf-lamps-rfc4210bis}} defines the
 general request message (genm) and general response (genp).
-The AttestationNonceRequest payload of the genm message, which is send by the end entity to request a nonce, contains optional details on the length of nonce the attester requires.
-The AttestationNonceResponse payload of the genp message, which is sent by the CA/RA in response to a request message by the end entity, contains the nonce.
+The NonceRequest payload of the genm message, which is send by the end entity to request a nonce, contains optional details on the length of nonce the Attester requires.
+The NonceResponse payload of the genp message, which is sent by the CA/RA in response to a request message by the end entity, contains the nonce.

 ~~~
- GenMsg:    {id-it TBD1}, AttestationNonceRequestValue
+ GenMsg:    {id-it TBD1}, NonceRequestValue
- GenRep:    {id-it TBD2}, AttestationNonceResponseValue | < absent >
+ GenRep:    {id-it TBD2}, NonceResponseValue | < absent >

- id-it-AttestationNonceRequest OBJECT IDENTIFIER ::= { id-it TBD1 }
+ id-it-NonceRequest OBJECT IDENTIFIER ::= { id-it TBD1 }
- AttestationNonceRequestValue ::= SEQUENCE SIZE (1..MAX) OF
-                                     AttestationNonceRequestContent

- AttestationNonceRequestContent ::= SEQUENCE {
+ NonceRequestValue ::= SEQUENCE {
     len INTEGER OPTIONAL,
     -- indicates the required length of the requested nonce
     hint EvidenceHint OPTIONAL
-    -- indicates which verifier to contact
+    -- indicates which Verifier to request a nonce from
  }

- id-it-AttestationNonceResponse OBJECT IDENTIFIER ::= { id-it TBD2 }
+ id-it-NonceResponse OBJECT IDENTIFIER ::= { id-it TBD2 }
- AttestationNonceResponseValue ::= SEQUENCE SIZE (1..MAX) OF
-                                   AttestationNonceResponseContent

- AttestationNonceResponseContent ::= SEQUENCE {
+ NonceResponseValue ::= SEQUENCE {
     nonce OCTET STRING
     -- contains the nonce of length len
-    -- provided by the verifier indicated with hint
+    -- provided by the Verifier indicated with hint
+    expiry Time OPTIONAL
+    -- indicates how long the Verifier considers the
+    -- nonce valid
  }
 ~~~

 Note: The EvidenceHint structure is defined in {{I-D.ietf-lamps-csr-attestation}}.
 The hint is intended for an Attester to indicate to the EST server which Verifier should be invoked to request a nonce.

 The use of the general request/response message exchange leads to an extra roundtrip to convey the nonce from the CA/RA to the end entity (and ultimately to the Attester inside the end entity).

-The end entity MUST construct a AttestationNonceRequest request message to trigger the RA/CA to transmit a nonce in the response.
+The end entity MUST construct a NonceRequest request message to trigger the RA/CA to transmit a nonce in the response.

 [Open Issue: Should request message indicate the remote attestation